souviknsl07/chatware-2.0/README.md

 ## Prerequisites
 - Have knowledge about Reactjs and Nextjs.
-- Know how Tailwind CSS works.
+- Know how to use Styled Components.
 - Know how to implement firebase firestore.
 - Know how to implement firebase-auth.